How to Open a Rollover IRA (VIDEO)

 Many people change jobs every few years.
 Having multiple retirement accounts at one or more old employers is a hassle. - You don’t want to depend on an old employer.

-No matter if you left an old job on good or bad terms, the benefits department cares more about serving current employees than past ones. - You should contribute to your nest egg.
+No matter if you left an old job on good or bad terms, the benefits department cares more about serving current employees than past ones.

 If you leave retirement funds with an old employer you’re prohibited from making any new contributions.